Tired of trying to figure out how to get to Evia island on your own, and pay less?

 From Nea palatia port to Eretria, Evia

-Starting from Athens by car to Nea palatia port it will take you about 1h and the ferry rides last around 30 mins.
+Athens to Nea Palatia port – it will take you about 1h.
+The ferry rides last around 30 mins.

 How to get form Athens To Edipso Evia by ferry

-Tips on reaching Evia from a local
+Pro Tips from a local

 - Toll stations are all over the highway and it can get pricey.